-The past two years have created huge changes for our region.
+The past few years have created huge changes for our region.
 People have an increased awareness of how their transportation choices impact our climate, support local business, intersect with public health outcomes, and impact our collective wellbeing.

 As the capital of our state, how people get around in Saint Paul sets an example across Minnesota for what transportation can and should be like.
 Move Minnesota works in Saint Paul to connect people and places to transportation options that are healthy for our communities, our climate, and our economy.
 With over 20 years of experience, we provide scalable solutions to meet the needs of our local partners.

 Thanks to our designation as the Transportation Management Organization for the City of Saint Paul, sites in Saint Paul can receive many of our services at little-to-no cost!

 No matter your size, what you do, or what you are interested in, offering sustainable transportation programs for employees, clients, or customers can help your organization.

 From strategic workplace policies to secure bike storage and custom commute resources, Move Minnesota can recommend effective solutions that fit your needs.
 One of the first things that we do in working with employers is to gain an understanding of your current practices: reach out to us to start this process.

 Both your organization and your employees have plenty to gain from supporting transportation options at your worksite, including:

 - An enhanced benefits package

 - Tangible and low-cost perks employees will appreciate